Porsche's first electric car will be called the Taycan

-The name, which translates as "lively young horse," is a reference to the prancing steed at the center of Porsche's shield-shaped logo.
+The name, which is derived from Turkish, according to Porsche, and translates as "lively young horse," is a reference to the prancing steed at the center of Porsche's shield-shaped logo.

 The four-door car with a sports car shape was first unveiled to the public as the Mission E concept car at the 2015 Frankfurt Motor Show.
 A crossover SUV version, called the Mission E Cross Turismo, was revealed at the Geneva Motor Show earlier this year.